haithamelmengad/algorithms/questions/frontend.md

 2. Make header row sticky, that is, it stays visible when you scroll down.
 3. Add expandable drop-down menu items to the header.

-* Inline-menu use a side-by-side divs or horizontal ul's
-* to make it "sticky", always stays visible at the top of the page no matter how much you scroll down

 ### Autocomplete Box

 How would you make an "autocomplete" input that can filter through given items?